-- 3.1 The official age of an athlete for the competition season is determined by the age of the rider at 1 August in each calendar year.
-The competition season is defined as being from 1 August in each calendar year until 31 July in the following calendar year. - 3.2 Athletes may take part in competitions on a horse (measuring over 148cm) from the beginning of the calendar year in which they turn twelve (12) years. - 3.3 Youth Riders (U25) include riders from the beginning of the calendar year in which they turn twelve years (12) until they turn twenty-five (25) years of age.
-If a rider turns twenty-five (25) on or after 1 August they may continue to compete in Youth competitions until 31 July in the following calendar year. - 3.4 Young Riders.
-Young Riders include riders from the beginning of the calendar year in which they turn twelve years (12) until they turn twenty one (21) years of age.
-If a rider turns twenty-one (21) on or after 1 August they may continue to compete in Young Rider competitions until 31 July in the following calendar year - 3.5 Age restricted Competitions may be organised at the discretion of the OC subject to specification in the event schedule eg 12-16yrs, 17-20 yrs, 14-18yrs, 21-25yrs
+- 402.1 The official age of an athlete for the competition season is determined by the age of the rider at 1 August in each calendar year.
+The competition season is defined as being from 1 August in each calendar year until 31 July in the following calendar year. - 402.2 Athletes may take part in competitions on a horse (measuring over 148cm) from the beginning of the calendar year in which they turn twelve (12) years. - 402.3 Youth Riders (U25) include riders from the beginning of the calendar year in which they turn twelve years (12) until they turn twenty-five (25) years of age.
+If a rider turns twenty-five (25) on or after 1 August they may continue to compete in Youth competitions until 31 July in the following calendar year. - 402.4 Young Riders include riders from the beginning of the calendar year in which they turn twelve (12) years until they turn twenty-one (21) years of age.
+If a rider turns twenty-one (21) on or after 1 August they may continue to compete in Young Rider competitions until 31 July in the following calendar year. - 402.5 Age restricted Competitions may be organised at the discretion of the OC subject to specification in the event schedule eg 12-16yrs, 17-20 yrs, 14-18yrs, 21-25yrs. - 402.6 Notwithstanding the rules set out in Article 402 above, a competition may be run using the FEI age restrictions set out in the FEI rules.
+In the event that a competition is run subject to the FEI age restrictions, this must be clearly set out in the competition schedule.